wadehammes/base-css4/README.md

 Using this to build
 ===

-All theme dev is done in the assets/ directory.
-You will need to create the SVG and IMG directories (svg/ and img/ respectively).
-For more information on BASSCSS, see http://basscss.com, and for more info on using CSS4 now, visit the CSS Next website at http://cssnext.io
+All theme dev is done in `src/` and uses ZURBs Panini for templating.
+See https://github.com/zurb/panini for more.
+CSS framework is BASSCSS, see http://basscss.com for documentation, and for more info on using CSS4 now, visit the CSS Next website at http://cssnext.io.

-To include new CSS files outside of the BASSCSS defaults, comment out modules, or add optional modules, please see <code>assets/css/base.css</code>.
+To include new CSS files outside of the BASSCSS defaults, comment out modules, or add optional modules, please see `src/assets/css/base.css</code>`.

 You can also use .php files if you need, just change index to .php and then create your files that way (use <code>include</code> where you can to keep things DRY).